castlegateholdingsllc/castlegateholdingsllc.github.io/bylaws.md

 **Section 2** – General Meeting: General meetings will be held monthly at a time and place which shall be announced at the previous month’s meeting.

 **Section 3** – Special Meeting: A special meeting may be called at any time by a board member for any reason having imperative interest to the structure and purpose of this limited liability company.
-Such meetings and voting may be held in person, by phone, or via mail.
+Such meetings and voting may be held in person, by phone, or via email.
 All special meeting will be reviewed at the next general meeting.

 **Section 4** – Adjourned Meeting: An adjournment of an annual or special meeting may be taken without due notice.
 Any elections or business from the adjourned meeting will automatically be given first priority at the next general meeting.